Bob Rule: Seattle SuperSonics

 Rule's game grew stronger during the next two seasons.
 In the 1968–69 season, he averaged 24.0 points per game and 11.5 rebounds per game.
+He was sixth in the NBA in scoring average that season, and 14th in rebounding average.
+Every player who ranked above him in scoring average is in the Naismith Basketball Hall of Fame (Elvin Hayes, Earl Monroe, Billy Cunningham, Elgin Baylor and Oscar Robertson), as were the three ranked immediately below him (Gail Goodrich, Dave Bing and Hal Greer).

-In the 1969–70 season, he averaged 24.6 points per game and 10.3 rebounds per game, scored 40 or more points on five separate occasions (including a then-SuperSonics record of 49 points in a game against the Philadelphia 76ers), and played in the 1970 NBA All-Star Game.
+In the 1969–70 season, he averaged 24.6 points per game and 10.3 rebounds per game; leading Seattle in both categories.
+He was seventh in the NBA in scoring average and 15th in rebounding average.
+Every player in the top 10 in scoring that season other than Rule is in the NBA Hall of Fame (Hayes, Cunningham, Monroe, Bing, Jerry West, Kareem Abdul-Jabbar, Lou Hudson, Connie Hawkins and John Havlicek).
+Rule scored 40 or more points on five separate occasions (including a then-SuperSonics record of 49 points in a game against the Philadelphia 76ers), and played in the 1970 NBA All-Star Game.